Humswap/smart-contracts/README.md

 <img src="https://user-images.githubusercontent.com/85466543/125154900-4861e180-e111-11eb-9f94-a69d290ea9db.png" width="180" height="180"/>
 </p>

 Pita goes well with hummus.
 This NFT will have a quantity of 100,000 available, and will allow for a multiplier of 1.05x in our Liquidity Pool.
-PITA can be used to purchase NFTs in our marketplace, and it also attainable by playing PitaToss.
+PITA can be used to purchase NFTs in our marketplace, and it also attainable by playing PitaToss. *[This art is a placeholder.
+Final art is still work in progress]*

 *PitaNFT Address:* `0xfbfaa7f4dee963fe20573ce9dd883ecb98cd57e8`